kwdrt/DPsaves/README.md

 This program should not be using many resources, only about 17MB of RAM.

+Don't mind the print commands, these are for console debugging.

 Remember to remove the timestamp before restoring any save - change name to "dp.sav".

 Probably does not make DP crash, hard to tell because the damn game crashes anyway all the time.